Toke Talagi: Early life

 Talagi was born in Alofi and was educated at Tufukia School in Niue and Nelson College in New Zealand.
 He studied at Massey University in Palmerston North, where he completed a Bachelor of Agricultural Science.
 While there, he was elected president of the Pacific Island Students Association and organised protests against nuclear testing and racial discrimination.
 He married his wife, and they had their first child.

 On returning to Niue he worked as a livestock development officer.
 In 1977 he became a member of the Alofi south Village Council.
 He later became president of the Niue Public Service Association, and from 1981 to 1984 he was Niue's first Consul General in Auckland.
 On his return to Niue he was appointed Director for Niue's Economic Affairs Office, and was responsible for major infrastructure development.
 After leaving the public service he became an airline and shipping agent.
 In 1992, he received a heart transplant, and spent the next several years living in New Zealand.
 In 1998 he became president of the Niue Rugby Football Union.

+Talagi's children include Sonya Talagi.